VideoJuegosUN/Design/source.md

 ###SONY (II)

-* 2006 marca la continuación de lanzamientos de la nueva generación de consolas.
-Sony con su
+* 2006 marks the continuation of launches new generation of consoles.
+Sony with its
-PlayStation 3 y PS4.
+PlayStation 3 and PS4.

 <img height="200" src="fig/sony2.bmp">